Understanding the VIX Volatility Index

 - A high reading on the VIX marks periods of higher stock market volatility.

-Now how can the VIX be useful?
-Volatility works well to help identify market bottoms based on high volatility.
+Now how can the volatility index be useful?
+The Vix works well to help identify market bottoms based on high volatility.

-Remember, the VIX doesn’t give you the exact market high or low, but it’s going to put you in the neighborhood of both.
+Remember, the VIX volatility index doesn’t give you the exact market high or low, but it’s going to put you in the neighborhood of both.